allegory-software/many-machines/README.md

 ## The MM Database

-The mm database is the `var` dir inside MM.
-Since this is a local offline database and not a centralized server, if you use multiple computers to manage your machines _from_, then you need to sync the database between them, which means they need to have a public IP and be both online at the same time to do the transfer.
-This is unlikely, so a better way is to sync the database using the machines that you administer as "cloud storage", since those are always online anyway.
-This is done with `mm var-download` and `mm var-upload`.
-For it to work you need to create a file inside mm called `var-secret` with a random string in it of 30 chars+ so that the database is kept encrypted in the cloud.
+The mm database is the `/root/mm/var` dir.
+Since this is a local offline database and not a centralized server, if you use multiple laptops to manage your machines _from_, then you need to sync the database between them.
-You can also use a github repo that you have read/write access to as storage.
-Put the repo URL in `var/var_repo` and use `mm var-push` and `mm var-pull` to sync.
-The data on the repo will still be encrypted so you don't have to trust the cloud provider.

-Another way to sync the database is via git.
-Still using your always-on machines but non-encrypted this time, if you can trust it.
-The advantage here is that multiple sysadmins can work together on the same infrastructure and sync their changes with branches and merges.
-For this MM doesn't provide any utilities, just do `git init` inside the `var` dir, `git remote add ssh://IP/root/mm/var` and go from there.
-This will work since you can already ssh to your machines.
+Since your laptops most likely can't see each other and are not online at the same time anyway, you can sync the database using the machines that you administer as "cloud storage" for the database using `mm var-download` and `mm var-upload`.
+Make a password first with `mm random 40 > /root/mm/var_secret` so that the database is encrypted in storage.

+Another way to sync the db is by git with encryption by git-crypt, either using github or again, your online machines as cloud storage.
+This is far better as you now have a team developer workflow where you can track changes made by multiple people to a shared infrastructure.
+To do this, first, create a bare repo on a machine with `mm MACHINE git init --bare /root/mm-var` (or if using github, create a new repo through the web interface).
+On your current laptop init an encrypted git repo in var with `mm var-git-init ssh://MACHINE/root/mm-var` (or if using github, `mm var-git init git@github.com:YOUR-ACCOUNT/REPO-NAME`).
+Now you can use `mm var-push [MESSAGE]` to add/commit/push to the cloud.
+On your second laptop, use `mm var-clone REPO-URL`, and `mm var-unlock "KEY"` where KEY is the one you got from the first laptop with `mm var-lock-key`.

+Note that with git-crypt, only the file contents are encrypted while the directory structure itself is held in clear.
+If you're using github for this, it won't let Microsoft see your keys but they'll know about what you're doing.

 ## The Vars System